 Best for ages: 8-16

 Why go?
-Surprisingly, The Mile High City has tons of best-in-class experiences for the 48 inches and under crowd.
+The Mile High City has tons of experiences for the 48-inches-and-under crowd.

 What to do?
-Don’t get out of town without visiting Denver’s top attraction, The Denver Zoo.
+Denver’s top attraction is The Denver Zoo.
 It’s more than 100 years old!
-Today, kids can get hands-on in the 'Be a Zookeeper Zone' (open Spring through Fall), marvel at swimming elephants and sign up for more than a dozen different behind-the-scenes animal encounters.
-While in town, take the younger kids to the Children’s Museum of Denver where they can experiment in a test kitchen, cool off in an outdoor splash zone and live out their fantasy of being in a room dedicated to bubbles.
-Older kids will appreciate the interesting exhibits and the Phipps IMAX 3D Theater at the Denver Museum of Nature and Science.
-When their feet get tired, take a ride in the free open-air Denver Trolley to learn about the city’s founding and its famous Gold Rush.
+Take younger kids to the Children’s Museum of Denver where they can experiment in a test kitchen, cool off in an outdoor splash zone and live out their fantasy of being in a room of bubbles.
+Older kids will appreciate the exhibits and the Phipps IMAX 3D Theater at the Denver Museum of Nature and Science.
+When their feet get tired, ride in the free open-air Denver Trolley.

-Where to stay: The new Kimpton Hotel Born is located in the heart of downtown (a stone’s throw from Union Station) and has a fleet of complimentary bikes reserved for guests.
-Another great option is the highly rated (it’s 13th out of 161 Denver hotels on TripAdvisor) Hyatt Regency Denver at Colorado Convention Center.
-It’s just one block from the 16th Street pedestrian-only mall and has an indoor pool.
+Where to stay: The Kimpton Hotel Born is located in the heart of downtown (a stone’s throw from Union Station) and has complimentary bikes for guests.
+Another great option is the Hyatt Regency Denver at Colorado Convention Center.
+It’s just one block from the 16th Street pedestrian mall and has an indoor pool.

 More info: Denver.org

 8. Disney World

 Best for ages: 2-14